Bangladesh International Arbitration Center

-The Bangladesh International Arbitration Center (BIAC) is an alternative dispute resolution court in Dhaka, Bangladesh.
+The Bangladesh International Arbitration Center (BIAC) is an alternative dispute resolution body in Dhaka, Bangladesh.

 History

 BIAC was founded in 2011 by a consortium of commercial chambers, including the International Chamber of Commerce, the Dhaka Chamber of Commerce and Industry and the Metropolitan Chamber of Commerce and Industry, with support from the International Finance Corporation of the World Bank Group.
 It is the first arbitration court in Bangladesh.